Caring for Teak Furniture – The Complete Guide

 Deep cleaning – once a year

-Once a year, we recommend a more thorough cleaning, especially if your furniture has been exposed to wind, rain, and sunlight outdoors.
-There are special teak cleaner concentrates available at any well-stocked hardware store or online.
-These products are specially tailored to the needs of the wood and reliably remove dirt, green algae, and discoloration without attacking the natural structure.
+Once a year, we recommend a more thorough cleaning, especially if your furniture is outdoors and has been exposed to wind, rain, and sunlight.
+There are special teak cleaner concentrates available in any well-stocked hardware store or online.
+These products are specifically tailored to the needs of the wood and reliably remove dirt, green algae, and discoloration without affecting the natural structure.

-Application is very simple: mix the solution according to the instructions, apply it to the surface with a soft brush, let it sit briefly, and then rinse thoroughly with clear water.
-The crucial step afterwards is drying – completely.
-Give the wood at least 24 to 48 hours before you want to treat, oil, or wax it further.
-Wet wood does not absorb oil properly, and the result would be disappointing.
+Application is very simple: mix the solution according to the instructions, apply it to the surface with a soft brush, let it soak in briefly, and then rinse thoroughly with clear water.
+The crucial step afterward is drying – completely.
+Give the wood at least 24 to 48 hours before further treatment, oiling, or waxing.
+Wet wood does not absorb oil properly, and the result would be accordingly disappointing.

-Hardly any question is asked of us as frequently as this, and we understand why.
+Hardly any question is asked as frequently as this, and we understand why.
 The answer is actually quite simple: it depends on what you want.
-Teak does not need oil to stay healthy.
-But oil can help to preserve and intensify the original golden-brown tone if that is important to you.
-If, on the other hand, you appreciate the natural aging process and prefer the silvery-gray patina finish, you don't have to do anything except occasional cleaning.
+Teak doesn't need oil to stay healthy.
+But oil can help to maintain and intensify the original golden-brown tone if that's important to you.
+If, on the other hand, you appreciate the natural aging process and prefer the silver-gray patina finish, you don't have to do anything except occasional cleaning.

 If you want to preserve the warm, rich color of your teak, regular oiling is the right choice.
 Use a high-quality teak oil or a furniture oil specially developed for tropical hardwoods – general-purpose oils from the hardware store are less suitable, as they can clog the fine pores of the wood and do more harm than good in the long run.
 The best way to apply the oil is with a clean brush or cloth, let it soak in for 15 to 30 minutes, and then carefully wipe off the excess.
 For outdoor furniture, we recommend two to three times a year; for indoor furniture, one treatment annually is completely sufficient.

-If you like the silvery-gray patina: do nothing
+If you like the silver-gray patina: do nothing

 If you like the characterful, naturally aged look, you literally don't have to do anything.
-The patina develops on its own, is absolutely harmless, and even protects the wood naturally.
-You just need to make sure that no deep cracks develop that allow moisture to permanently penetrate the wood; that would be the only warning sign where you should act.
-Otherwise, silvery-gray teak is not a problem, but a statement.
+The patina forms by itself, is absolutely harmless, and even protects the wood naturally.
+You only need to make sure that no deep cracks form that allow moisture to penetrate the wood permanently; that would be the only warning sign where you should take action.
+Otherwise: silver-gray teak is not a problem, but a statement.

 Waxing as an alternative

 💡 Tip: Always use products specifically developed for teak or tropical hardwoods.
-Universal oils can clog the pores.
+General-purpose oils can clog the pores.

 Teak outdoors – what you should consider

-Teak is predestined for use in outdoor furniture.
-Nevertheless, there are a few things you should keep in mind so that your furniture truly remains beautiful for years.
+Teak is ideal for use in outdoor furniture.
+Nevertheless, there are a few things you should keep in mind to ensure your furniture truly stays beautiful for years.

 Sun protection

-Intense, prolonged sun exposure accelerates the graying of the wood; if you like that, it's no problem at all, as the patina is stable and protective.
+Intense, continuous sun exposure accelerates the graying of the wood.
+If you like that, it's no problem at all, as the patina is stable and protective.
 If you prefer the original golden-brown tone, we recommend placing your furniture in a semi-shaded spot or oiling it regularly to maintain the color.
 Both are perfectly valid choices; it just depends on what is visually important to you.

 Moisture & Winter

 Teak tolerates rain amazingly well, but there's one thing you should avoid: standing water that remains permanently on the surface.
-After heavy rainfall, tilt your furniture slightly so that the water can drain off, and make sure that no flowerpots or other objects remain permanently on the wood, as moisture can collect underneath and cause green mold or stains.
-In winter: covering or at least storing your teak furniture significantly extends its lifespan.
-We recommend breathable protective covers that allow moisture to escape but keep dirt and wetness away.
-Airtight plastic films, on the other hand, are not a good idea; they trap moisture and promote mold growth.
+After heavy rainfall, slightly tilt your furniture so the water can drain, and ensure that no flowerpots or other objects are permanently on the wood, as moisture can accumulate underneath, leading to green algae or stains.
+In winter: covering or storing your teak furniture significantly extends its lifespan.
+We recommend breathable protective covers that allow moisture to escape but keep out dirt and wetness.
+Airtight plastic sheets, on the other hand, are not a good idea, as they trap moisture and promote mold growth.

 Stains & Green Algae

-Green algae forms when moisture and organic material, such as leaves or algae, remain on the wood surface for an extended period, especially in shaded or poorly ventilated areas.
+Green algae forms when moisture and organic material, such as leaves or algae, remain on the wood surface for extended periods, especially in shady or poorly ventilated areas.
 It looks unsightly but is not a sign that the wood is damaged.
 It can be easily removed with a mild cleaner and a soft brush.
 For more stubborn discoloration, a solution of water and a few drops of household vinegar helps – let it sit briefly, brush, rinse, done.

 Caring for indoor teak – less is more

 For indoor teak furniture, the general rule is: you have to do significantly less than with outdoor furniture.
-The wood is protected from weather influences, UV radiation, and strong temperature fluctuations – the biggest enemies of wood remain outside.
-Nevertheless, it is worthwhile to pay attention to a few small things in everyday life so that your furniture remains beautiful permanently and no unnecessary traces are left behind.
+The wood is protected from weather influences, UV radiation, and strong temperature fluctuations – the biggest enemies of wood stay outside.
+Nevertheless, it's worth noting a few small things in everyday life to ensure your furniture remains beautiful for a long time and no unnecessary marks appear.

-Always use coasters for hot pots, cups, or glasses, because even if teak is very robust, heat and condensation can leave rings or discoloration over time.
-It's best to wipe up liquids immediately rather than letting them sit.
-Use felt glides under vases, decorations, and anything that regularly stands on or is moved on the wood – this prevents scratches.
+Always use coasters for hot pots, cups, or glasses, because even though teak is very robust, heat and condensation moisture can leave rings or discoloration over time.
+It's best to wipe up liquids immediately instead of letting them sit.
+Use felt pads under vases, decorations, and anything that regularly sits on or is moved across the wood – this prevents scratches.
 And for regular cleaning, the same applies here: a slightly damp cloth, once a week, is completely sufficient.

-The best thing about teak indoor furniture is what happens over time.
+The most beautiful thing about indoor teak furniture is what happens over time.
 The wood develops an even deeper, warmer radiance over the years.
 The grain becomes more visible, the color richer.
 A good piece of teak doesn't get older – it gets better.
 And that's exactly why we at EVASI are so convinced by this material.

 Your care checklist at a glance

-You now know what's important; here's everything summarized at a glance.
+You now know what's important, here's everything at a glance.
 Because good care doesn't have to be complicated.
 With these simple routines, your teak will stay beautiful for years.

 Weekly